Ajamillion/clode/README.md

 Diagnosis output highlights systematic biases: low/mid/high-band SPL offsets, suggested global level trims, tuning shifts with estimated port-length adjustments, leakage hints, and a note stack summarising the most actionable insights.
 Calibration payloads provide Bayesian posteriors with 95 % credible intervals for the recommended level trims, port length scaling, and leakage-Q multipliers.

 Pass `--min-frequency` and/or `--max-frequency` to focus the analysis on a specific band—handy when measurements get noisy at the extremes or when you only care about the sub-bass window.
 The Studio measurement panel mirrors the behaviour with inline band controls so UI-driven comparisons stay aligned with the CLI outputs.

+Once a comparison completes in Studio, use the **Export CSV** action to download a frequency-by-frequency snapshot that includes the measurement trace, solver prediction, delta overlays, and any calibrated rerun data.
+The export honours the active frequency band so downstream analysis tools stay aligned with the window you evaluated in the UI.